 Material and Thickness

-Different metals have particular properties that determine tolerances.
-Thicker materials usually allow for looser tolerances, while thinner sheets need tighter control.
-For example, stainless steel typically allows stricter tolerances than mild steel.
+Different metals have specific properties that determine tolerances.
+Thicker materials typically allow for looser tolerances, while thinner sheets require tighter control.
+For example, stainless steel permits stricter tolerances compared to mild steel.
+If you’re looking for high-precision custom sheet metal fabrication services, selecting the right material and partner is key to achieving desired results.

 Cutting and Forming Process